How to File a DMCA Takedown on Xvideos (2026 Guide)

 - Your identity and signature.
 Your full legal name and a physical or electronic signature.
 If you are an authorized agent, state that clearly.

 - Identification of the copyrighted work.
-Describe the original work you own — for example, "a video I filmed on [date], first published at [URL]."
+Describe the original work you own, for example, a video you filmed on a given date and first published at a given URL.

 - Identification of the infringing material.
-Provide the exact URL(s) on Xvideos where the infringing content appears.
+Provide the exact URL or URLs on Xvideos where the infringing content appears.

 - Your contact information.
 A mailing address, telephone number, and email address where you can be reached.

-- Two sworn statements. (a) A good-faith belief that the use is not authorized by you, your agent, or the law. (b) A statement under penalty of perjury that the information in the notice is accurate and that you are the copyright owner or authorized to act on the owner's behalf.
+- Two sworn statements.
+First, a good-faith belief that the use is not authorized by you, your agent, or the law.
+Second, a statement under penalty of perjury that the information in the notice is accurate and that you are the copyright owner or authorized to act on the owner's behalf.

 Missing any of these elements can invalidate your notice.
 Be precise and complete.